Hush (2016 feature film): Release

+Home media release

+A 4K Ultra HD Blu-ray collector's edition physical release from Shout!
+Studios was released on November 26, 2024, which included a never-before-seen, black-and-white "Shush Cut".

 Reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 93% based on 40 reviews, with an average rating of 7.6/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 91% based on 45 reviews, with an average rating of 7.5/10.
 The site's critics consensus reads, "Hush navigates the bloody waters of home invasion thrillers and incisive slashers for a contemporary horror puree."
-At Metacritic, the film has a weighted average score of 67 out of 100, based on reviews from seven critics, indicating "generally favorable reviews."
+At Metacritic, the film has a weighted average score of 67 out of 100, based on reviews from seven critics, indicating "generally favorable" reviews.

 Benjamin Lee of The Guardian said that Hush "offers ingenious suspense" and awarded it four out of five stars.
 Geoff Burkshire of Variety, though criticizing the film's third act, called it "one of the more inspired concoctions to emerge from the busy Blumhouse horror-thriller assembly line in recent years."
-Michael Gingold of Fangoria gave the film 3.5/4 stars, calling it "a good old-fashioned truly scary movie."
+Michael Gingold of Fangoria gave the film 3.5/4 stars, calling it "a good old-fashioned truly scary movie".
 Jasef Wisener of TVOvermind gave the film a 4.7/5, noting that "Thanks to the performances from its two leads, Hush succeeds in almost every aspect and delivers one of the best horror films in modern history."
 Richard Newby of the website Audiences Everywhere called the film "a modern slasher movie classic that's not to be missed."

 Stephen King wrote about the film on April 20, 2016, saying, "How good is Hush?
 Up there with Halloween and, even more, Wait Until Dark.
 White knuckle time.
 On Netflix."
 Filmmaker William Friedkin, director of The Exorcist, also commented on the film, saying "HUSH is a great horror film...on Netflix.
 Terrifying."